INTP and INFP Relationships: Compatibility, Love, and Friendship

 Can INTPs and INFPs be friends?

-They can absolutely be friends if they are willing to be completely honest with each other and meet the other halfway in regard to their differences.
+They can be friends if they are willing to be completely honest with each other and meet the other halfway regarding their differences.
 This is especially true with communication styles.

 3 Reasons INTPs and INFPs might mesh well together